-The Management Information Systems (MIS) concentration covers essential information systems concepts and methods to prepare you for positions such as business systems analyst or MIS Manager.
-You will learn how to analyze and define information systems requirements in various business situations and much like architects, let others build them.
-You will learn how to evaluate emerging disruptive technologies and how to align IT with business strategy.
-You will learn to address information systems needs from a business perspective which prepares graduates to become involved with IT planning and strategy.
-Students not expected to have previous coursework or experience with information systems.
+The Management Information Systems concentration teaches you how to analyze and define information systems requirements in various business situations and, much like an architect; guide others to build to these requirements.
+You will learn how to evaluate emerging disruptive technologies, how to align information technology with business strategy and how to address information systems needs from a business perspective.
+This degree will prepare you for professional roles involving IT planning and strategy.
+The program is ideal for business-minded, technically proficient students who may not have previous coursework or experience with information systems.

 - Project management experience involving a variety of information technologies and their utilization applicable to private and governmental organizations.

 - Knowledge of the information systems life cycle and the nature of related phases and tasks, from initial study through post-implementation support.